PagerDuty-Samples/pd-populate-dev-account/docs/resources.markdown

 ---

-To make effective use of their PagerDuty account, ACME has built out a number of resources that represent their real-world organization and ecosystem.
+To make effective use of their PagerDuty [account](https://www.pagerduty.com/sign-up/), ACME has built out a number of resources that represent their real-world organization and ecosystem.

 ## Users

-When ACME first opens their PagerDuty account, the first step is to add some users.
+When ACME first opens their PagerDuty account, the first step is to add some [users](https://support.pagerduty.com/docs/users).

 ACME will have several types of users who will need different abilities and permissions in the account.

-Most of the users will need to respond to incidents by [acknowledging] and [resolving] them.
-Some of the users will be stakeholders but not responders.
+Most of the users will need to respond to [incidents](https://support.pagerduty.com/docs/incidents) by [acknowledging](https://support.pagerduty.com/docs/incidents#acknowledge-an-incident) and [resolving](https://support.pagerduty.com/docs/incidents#resolve-an-incident) them.
+Some of the users will be [stakeholders](https://support.pagerduty.com/docs/communicate-with-stakeholders) but not responders.
 The executive team won't be responsible for responding to the incidents that happen, but they want to be informed when incidents happen.
 ACME's Sales Manager, for example, wants to be updated for the ecommerce site - that impacts the Sales team's work - but isn't concerned about other issues that might be raised on the rest of ACME's web services.

+Users are represented in Terraform by they `pagerduty_user` [resource](https://registry.terraform.io/providers/PagerDuty/pagerduty/latest/docs/resources/user).
+Each user at ACME is configured with their `name`, `email`, and `role` included in their configuration.

 ```
 resource "pagerduty_user" "helpdesk_user01" {